nikhil/Zork/README.md

 #Compilation
 The Zork program was compiled from C source code.
-To get the source code to compile on my Linux distribution (Arch Linux) I edited the make file to compile with the 'Wall' flag.
+To get the source code to compile on my Linux distribution (Arch Linux), I edited the make file to compile with the `Wall` flag.
 #Future Plans
 Would be nice to dynamically edit source code and compile server-side.
 This would give the game a different feel and would allow me to add in memes.
 Not sure